collaborative-earth/forest/gedi/README.md

 > A status update email for the data processing request will be delivered when the order has completed.
 The order completion email contains URLs for accessing the data outputs.
 > Please note that the URLs have an expiration date and are only valid for one week.

-There are a few more steps we implement to prepare the data for download and extraction with GEDI Combine.
+There is another step we implement to prepare the data for download and extraction with GEDI Combine.

 7. **Get List of Zip File URLs**